Soaring and Flying

 spreadsheet as it is collected for other altitudes.

-The method came from a good discussion by Doug Grey which can be found at:
+The method came from a good discussion by Doug Grey which used to be found at:

 Applications and Support